-After section two develops The Last Man’s notion of Man as a sovereign engaging in tasks, projects, and labors of improvement, section three examines a vexed scene with the novel’s only explicitly Black character to lay bare the racialized exclusions inherent in Man, and to show how Verney refuses the opportunity to abdicate this sovereign position.
+After section two develops The Last Man’s notion of Man as a sovereign engaging in tasks, projects, and labors of improvement, section three examines a vexed scene with the novel’s only explicitly Black character to lay bare the racialized exclusions inherent in Man and to show how Verney refuses the opportunity to abdicate this sovereign position.
 Reading the scene of the plague’s transmission to Verney by a “negro half clad” by drawing on critiques of the human and the notion of flesh from work in Black Studies, I reframe this scene as the very heart of the novel’s incisive interrogation of Man.
-The final section then dwells with what the novel variously calls “other shapes,” “other spirits,” and “other forms of being” that refuse the over-represented order of Man and open the door to something else.
-As one of Romanticism’s most important experiments in political ecology, The Last Man both plumbs the disastrous politics and ecology encoded in Man, and finds other forms of common life sealed in the immanence of a kiss.
+The final section then dwells with what the novel variously calls “other shapes,” “other spirits,” and “other forms of being” that refuse the overrepresented order of Man and open the door to something else.
+As one of Romanticism’s most important experiments in political ecology, The Last Man both plumbs the disastrous politics and ecology encoded in Man and finds other forms of common life sealed in the immanence of a kiss.

-II.
 Task Master

 That “Man” is a construct was understood and explored more thoroughly, and literally, by Mary Shelley than perhaps any other Romantic author (this is of course one of the many lessons of Frankenstein).
-In The Last Man, one way that the construction of Man is recapitulated is through the autobiographical microcosm of the last man Lionel Verney himself, who was orphaned along with his sister Perdita and grew up in state he himself describes as “savagery” (LM 29).
-He gradually leaves this “savage” state and enters the subtly (and punningly) racialized “paled demesne of civilization” only when subjected to a sovereign, a “master hand” (27, 29; my emphasis).
+In The Last Man, one way that the construction of Man is recapitulated is through the autobiographical microcosm of the last man Lionel Verney himself, who was orphaned along with his sister Perdita and grew up in a state he himself describes as “savagery” (LM 29).
+He gradually leaves this “savage” state and enters the subtly (and punningly) racialized “paled demesne of civilization” only when subjected to a sovereign, a “master hand” (27, 29; emphasis added).
 When their long-lost family friend Adrian, the prince and son of the abdicated and final King of England, comes to Cumberland, Verney almost immediately falls under Adrian’s refined and noble spell.
 Throwing off his “war against civilization,” Verney follows Adrian down the path of progress into civilization, which is progress into the domain of Man: “I now began to be human,” Verney writes (29).
 He goes on to compare his newfound claims to participate in both civilization and Man to nothing other than the primal scene of colonialism itself, 1492: “I felt as the sailor, who from the topmast first discovered the shore of America; and like him I hastened to tell my companions of my discoveries in unknown regions” (31).
-This is yet another indication that “Man” in the novel is not a universal category, but a contingent, colonial one, whose conceptualization is inextricable from the divisions of 1492 and what Wynter calls its “new world view.”
-To become Man is to enter into a relation of coloniality, and to assume whiteness.
+This is yet another indication that “Man” in the novel is not a universal category but a contingent, colonial one, whose conceptualization is inextricable from the divisions of 1492 and what Wynter calls its “new world view.”
+To become Man is to enter into a relation of coloniality and to assume whiteness.
 Man’s supposed universality is constituted by its exclusions, exceptions, segregations, and gradations of (especially racial) differentiation.
-Verney’s own trajectory throughout the novel follows the path of Man itself, from “savagery” to sovereignty to lastness, to being without task—and as Emily Steinlight writes of Verney: “As soon as he is last, he is no longer man” (71).
+Verney’s own trajectory throughout the novel follows the path of Man itself, from “savagery” to sovereignty to lastness, to being without task—and as Emily Steinlight writes of Verney, “As soon as he is last, he is no longer man” (71).